A Little Romance: Plot

-Lauren King (Diane Lane) is a highly "book-smart" and affluent 13-year-old American girl living in Paris with her mother (Sally Kellerman) and stepfather (Arthur Hill).
-Daniel Michon (Thelonious Bernard) is a "street-smart" 13-year-old French boy who also lives in Paris with his father, a taxi driver.
-The two meet in the Château de Vaux-le-Vicomte, where Lauren's mother is becoming romantically interested in George, the sleazy director of a movie being filmed there, and where Daniel is taking a school trip, and they fall in love.
-Lauren and Daniel soon meet Julius Santorin (Laurence Olivier), a quirky but kind elderly man, literally by accident.
-Daniel is unimpressed by him, but he fascinates Lauren with stories of his life, telling of a tradition that if a couple kiss in a gondola beneath the Bridge of Sighs in Venice at sunset while the church bells toll, they will be in love forever.
-At Lauren's birthday party, Daniel punches George for making a crude suggestion about Lauren, and the two are forbidden to date by Lauren's mother.
+Lauren King, a book-smart and affluent 13-year-old girl from the United States, lives in Paris with her mother and stepfather.
+Daniel Michon, a "street-smart" and movie-loving 13-year-old French boy, lives with his taxi-driver father.
+The two meet and fall in love in the Château de Vaux-le-Vicomte, where Lauren's mother is becoming romantically interested in movie director George de Marco.
+Daniel and Lauren meet Julius Santorin, a quirky elderly man, in an accident.
+Daniel is unimpressed, but Julius fascinates Lauren with stories of his life, telling of a tradition that if a couple kiss in a gondola beneath the Bridge of Sighs in Venice at sunset while the church bells toll, they will be in love forever.
+At a party, which friends Londet and Natalie attend, Daniel punches George for making a crude suggestion, so her mother forbids the two to date.

-Told her family will be returning to America soon, Lauren hatches a plan to travel to Venice with Daniel.
-Though they have money from a horse race (in which Julius actually loses the money betting on their chosen horse, but steals the money to take the trip by picking the pockets of the racegoers), they cannot cross the border without an adult.
-With Julius's help, the pair travel by train but miss their connection to Verona after Julius gets into a conversation during the stop at the Italian border.
+Since her family will return to the United States soon, Lauren hatches a plan to travel to Venice with Daniel.
+Though they have money from a horse race, they cannot cross the border without an adult.
+With Julius's help, the pair travel by train but miss their connection to Verona.
 In the meantime, Lauren's family spark an international investigation, believing she has been abducted.

-They hitch a ride with a couple of American tourists, Bob and Janet Duryea (Andrew Duncan and Claudette Sutherland), who are headed to Venice.
-In Verona, the travelers go out to dinner together, where Bob discovers that his wallet has been stolen.
-Even though their winnings from the horse race were left on the train in Julius's vest, Julius offers to pay the bill with cash, perplexing Lauren and irritating Daniel, who suspects he stole it.
-The following morning at breakfast, the Duryeas notice Lauren's picture in an Italian newspaper, revealing her as a missing child.
-Julius has also seen the paper and intercepts Lauren and Daniel on their way back to the hotel, angry that Lauren lied to him about their true reason for going to Venice and that everyone will think he's a kidnapper.
+They hitch a ride with Bob and Janet Duryea, tourists from the United States who are headed to Venice.
+In Verona, the travelers go out to dinner, where Bob discovers that his wallet has been stolen.
+Even though their horse-race winnings were left on the train in Julius' vest, Julius offers to pay the bill with cash, perplexing Lauren and irritating Daniel, who suspects he stole it.
+The following morning, the Duryeas notice Lauren's "missing child" picture in an Italian newspaper.
+Julius has also seen the paper and intercepts Lauren and Daniel on their way back to the hotel, angry that Lauren lied to him about their true reason for going to Venice and that everyone will think he is a kidnapper.